Konoca/Anime-Interface/README.md

 # Prerequisites
 - Docker
 - WSL2 (if using Windows)
-- Create a JSON file called "anime.json"
+- Ubuntu on Windows (if using Windows)

 # How to run (Windows)
-Create .env file using the template below, then run the following commands inside project folder:
+Create .env file using the template below, then run the following commands inside project folder inside of Powershell:
 ```
 docker-compose up -d --build --force-rebuild
-./watch_file.ps1
 ```
-Keep in mind, this error will always appear when running the file.
-It can be safely ignored:
+Afterwards, open up an Ubuntu terminal, navigate to where the code is located (mnt/<drive>/<path>) and type(will have to be repeated every time you turn on your computer):
 ```
-Invoke-Item : Cannot bind argument to parameter 'LiteralPath' because it is null.
-At path\to\watch_file.ps1:8 char:30
-+     Invoke-Item -LiteralPath $path
-+                              ~~~~~
-    + CategoryInfo          : InvalidData: (:) [Invoke-Item], ParameterBindingValidationException
-    + FullyQualifiedErrorId : ParameterArgumentValidationErrorNullNotAllowed,Microsoft.PowerShell.Commands.InvokeItemCommand
+./pipe.sh &
+disown
 ```
+You can close both Powershell and Ubuntu afterwards.

 # How to run (Mac/Linux)
 Create .env file using the template below, then run the following commands inside project folder: